Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

-It is well known \cite{turaevquantum}, that $\tau_{\rm TV}(M) = |\tau_{\rm RT}(M)|^2$ for a closed manifold $M$, where we indicated by $\tau_{\rm TV}$ and $\tau_{\rm RT}$ the functors for TV and RT models, respectively,.
-More generally, the relation between TV and RT models is shown in \cite{turaevquantum} as TQFTs, i.e. as functors from the cobordism category to the category of modules.
+More generally, the relation between TV and RT models is shown in \cite{turaevquantum} as TQFTs, i.e. as functors from the cobordism category to the modular (braided) category.
 One has the equality

+which demonstrates the relationship between the two invariants.\footnote{Such a modular category can be constructed from a Hecke algebra at roots of unity, where \cite{blanchet:00} shows explicitly how the RT invariant is recovered from that category.}